atroyanovsky/jax-transformer/README.md

 # JAX Transformer

-A clean, object-oriented implementation of a Transformer model using JAX.
+An object-oriented implementation of a Transformer model using JAX.
 This project is for self-educational purposes.

 ## Project Structure